-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - · Application fee - Official academic transcripts or course-by-course International Credential Evaluation - 3 Letters of recommendation - · Curriculum vitae / Resume - · 3 Short essays / 1 Optional essay - TOEFL / IELTS Scores (International Applicants) - Thesis proposal and Portfolio The MFA in Fashion Design thesis proposal and portfolio are the central components of the application for admission. - Thesis Proposal applicants are required to submit a written thesis proposal in Slideroom as a part of their application.
-The thesis proposal presents the scope of work students plan to pursue in the MFA in Fashion Design program and the questions students want to attempt to answer through your research.
+- English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE) - Video Recording Interview: upon initial review of your application, all candidates will be sent a link to submit a brief recorded interview.
+Applicants should be prepared to take part in a follow up live interview with their academic department upon request - Thesis proposal and portfolio: The MFA in Fashion Design thesis proposal and portfolio are the central components of the application for admission. - Thesis proposal: Applicants are required to submit a written thesis proposal in Slideroom as a part of their application.
+The thesis proposal presents the scope of work students plan to pursue in the MFA in Fashion Design program and the questions students want to attempt to answer through their research.
 We understand that concepts can be abstract, so students should view the proposal as a guide through the development of ideas.
 Applicants are encouraged to discuss the methodology that will guide their research, with an understanding that the thoughts and ideas will evolve as students go through the program.
-The proposal will aid the mentors and industry partners specially selected for the student's project in crafting their personal journey, working closely with the student to define the context their project will best be understood. - Portfolio Applicants should include their best and most recent work, and the submission should be presented as two separate PDF files. - The first file should be a 10-page visual representation of the thesis proposal written in the online application for admission.
+The proposal will aid the mentors and industry partners specially selected for the student's project in crafting their personal journey, working closely with the student to define the context in which their project will best be understood. - Portfolio: Applicants should include their best and most recent work, and the submission should be presented as two separate PDF files. - The first file should be a 10-page visual representation of the thesis proposal written in the online application for admission.
 The committee should be able to establish a connection between the thesis proposal and the visual representation.
-Our committee looks for candidates who can present a record of thinking through both written and visual pieces.

-- The second file should be a 15-to-20-page selection of your work completed to date.
+Our committee looks for candidates who can present a record of thinking through both written and visual pieces. - The second file should be a 15-to-20-page selection of your work completed to date.
 We encourage you to look beyond conventional mediums.
-Your portfolio should tell a story of your creative process and how your work will confront commonplace thinking in fashion. - · Each PDF should not exceed 10MB. - If an applicant has examples of other forms of artistic pursuits, they are welcome to include these in the portfolio.
+Your portfolio should tell a story of your creative process and how your work will confront commonplace thinking in fashion. - Each PDF should not exceed 10MB. - If an applicant has examples of other forms of artistic pursuits, they are welcome to include these in the portfolio.
 This is optional and will not be considered if the program's portfolio requirements are not met.
 Please make sure the link is set up for public access.
 If an applicant removes the original or restricts access to the link, it will no longer be viewable in SlideRoom.